What is River Styx?

 River Styx cultivates the literary arts in St. Louis and beyond through its magazine and community programs.

 Since 1975, River Styx has published an international, award-winning magazine of poetry, fiction, essays, interviews, and art.
 Work first published in its pages has been included in many editions of The Best American Poetry, Best New Poets, New Stories from the South, and Pushcart Prize anthologies.

 The magazine has consistently been one of the first to publish some of the most important writers of our time, from US Poets Laureate (Howard Nemerov, Mona Van Duyn, Rita Dove, Robert Hass, and Ted Kooser), to Pulitzer Prize winners (Yusef Komunyakaa, Stephen Dunn, and Ted Kooser), to National Book Award winners (Marilyn Hacker, Howard Nemerov, Lisel Mueller, Lucille Clifton, and Robert Hass), to Nobel Laureates (Derek Walcott and Czeslaw Milosz).

 The magazine publishes bi-annually, hosts a monthly reading series, and sponsors annual contests for poetry and microfiction.
-More information on River Styx can be found on the Magazine page.
+Find more information on our publication on the Magazine page.
 You can also subscribe to the magazine and find samples from each issue on our Archive page.

 River Styx holds several events throughout the year, including a reading series on the third Monday of the month.

 River Styx Reading Series has had several homes over the past twenty years.
 After its beginning in Duff’s restaurant, which closed in 2013, the series moved to the Tavern of Fine Arts until it closed in 2016.
 After that, locations included the Contemporary Art Museum and Rooster South Grand.
 Today, our reading series takes place at The High Low.